-Tendonitis is the name for inflammation of the tendons; the fibrous strings that keep your muscles connected to your bones.
-You probably don’t give much thought to tendon health, until they start to hurt.
-The pain of tendonitis can be quite debilitating and is mostly caused by certain sports, like tennis, golf, running, cycling, badminton, and boxing – anything that causes you to move in a repetitive manner, or high-intensity exercise that jars the joints.
+Tendonitis is the name for inflammation of the tendons, the fibrous strings that keep your muscles connected to your bones.
+You probably don’t think much about tendon health until they start to hurt.
+The pain of tendonitis can be quite debilitating and is mostly caused by certain sports, like tennis, golf, running, cycling, badminton, and boxing – anything that causes you to move in a repetitive manner or high-intensity exercise that jars the joints.

-There is a common misconception that only sportspeople are affected by tendonitis, but it also affects people who don’t move much all day, like those sitting in office chairs.
-It affects anyone who moves a certain body part in a repetitive manner, and especially when combined with poor posture; secretaries and cleaners are prone to tendonitis, as are gardeners and people who lift heavy boxes all day.
+There is a common misconception that tendonitis only affects sportspeople but also affects people who don’t move much all day, like those sitting in office chairs.
+It affects anyone who repetitively moves a certain body part, and especially when combined with poor posture, secretaries and cleaners are prone to tendonitis, as are gardeners and people who lift heavy boxes all day.
 Those who suffer from medical conditions like Rheumatoid arthritis or gout may also get tendonitis due to the stress these conditions place on their joints.

 A repetitive strain injury is a very common form of tendonitis.
-If you make the wise decision to rest immediately, and make postural changes where necessary, tendonitis might just go away on its own.
+If you decide to rest immediately and make postural changes where necessary, tendonitis might go away independently.
 This may happen any time between a couple of weeks or several months, but if instead it is exacerbated by further repetitive movements, the pain can be overwhelming.
 In this case, a proper course of treatment should be undertaken.

 Tendonitis affects everyone… know the signs!

 Tendonitis tends to affect people over the age of 40 more often, which is due to wear and tear; tendons lose their elasticity over time and become more easily damaged with age.
 They can become inflamed and tear or rupture, which is incredibly painful.
-It is often accompanied by joint or muscle pain, and it is not only sports fanatics and older people that suffer from it though, so it is important to take care of your tendons through mindfulness whatever your age.
+It is often accompanied by joint or muscle pain, and it is not only sports fanatics and older people who suffer from it, though, so it is important to take care of your tendons through mindfulness, whatever your age.

-The pain of tendonitis varies according to the area and is dependent upon the way you have over-exerted the joint.
+The pain of tendonitis varies according to the area and depends on how you have over-exerted the joint.
 It can range from a dull ache to a sharp burning or stinging pain, both of which may come on with the slightest movement.
-This can make it extremely difficult to perform even the most menial tasks. inflammation often leads to swelling and soreness, as well as stiffness.
+This can make it extremely difficult to perform even the most menial tasks.
+Inflammation often leads to swelling and soreness, as well as stiffness.

-The condition affects different areas of the body, but most commonly it happens in the hands and fingers, wrists, shoulders, elbows, heels, knees and hips.
+The condition affects different body areas, but most commonly, it happens in the hands, fingers, wrists, shoulders, elbows, heels, knees, and hips.

-You may have heard of the terms tennis elbow or golfers elbow, for example.
+For example, you may have heard of the terms tennis elbow or golfers elbow.
 There are a few similar nicknames for tendonitis, mainly relating to sports.
-The pain shouldn’t be underestimated; it can be extremely disruptive, preventing sleep, work, daily chores, and of course the activities that caused it in the first place.
+The pain shouldn’t be underestimated; it can be extremely disruptive, preventing sleep, work, daily chores, and, of course, the activities that caused it in the first place.

 What are the best treatment options for tendonitis?

 In advanced cases of tendonitis (such as serious carpal tunnel syndrome), it may be necessary to undergo a surgical procedure.
-Ruptured tendons are something to be taken seriously, and the pain would be sure to let you know!
+Ruptured tendons are something to be taken seriously, and the pain will surely let you know!

 1. Rest, recuperation and support

-In the case of professional athletes or those who have sustained their tendon injuries through work, the minimal measures taken should include heat or ice packs, rest, and physical supports such as the wrist or knee braces.
+For professional athletes or those who have sustained their tendon injuries through work, the minimal measures taken should include heat or ice packs, rest, and physical supports such as wrist or knee braces.
 In severe cases, physiotherapy may be necessary.

-Stretching exercises help, as well as improving circulation (to increase the tendons’ blood supply); this should be combined with a reduction in intensity and frequency of exercise.
+Stretching exercises help and improve circulation (to increase the tendons’ blood supply); this should be combined with a reduction in intensity and frequency of exercise.